chriskohlhoff/executors/README.md

 Type of executor | Behaviour of dispatch
 ---------------- | ---------------------
 System           | Always runs the function object before returning from `dispatch()`.
-Thread pool      | If we're inside the thread pool, runs the fucntion object before returning from `dispatch()`.
+Thread pool      | If we're inside the thread pool, runs the function object before returning from `dispatch()`.
 Otherwise, adds to the thread pool's work queue.
 Strand           | If we're inside the strand, or if the strand queue is empty, runs the function object before returning from `dispatch()`.
 Otherwise, adds to the strand's work queue.
 Future / Promise | Wraps the function object in a try/catch block, and runs it before returning from `dispatch()`.